Harry Anderson: Career

-Anderson's many appearances on Saturday Night Live during the show's seventh, eighth, and ninth seasons, as well as hosting an episode on the show's tenth season, led to his role as Harry "The Hat" Gittes on several seasons of the television sitcom Cheers, and eventually as Judge Harry Stone on the sitcom Night Court.
-He went on to appear in other television specials and shows, including 12 appearances on The Tonight Show Starring Johnny Carson.
+Anderson's appearances on Saturday Night Live led to his role as Harry "The Hat" Gittes on several seasons of the television sitcom Cheers, and eventually as Judge Harry Stone on the sitcom Night Court.
+He went on to appear in other television specials and shows, including 12 appearances on The Tonight Show Starring Johnny Carson, and hosted an episode of Saturday Night Live on the show's tenth season.

 As a magician, Anderson toured extensively and performed in comedy/magic shows for clubs and broadcast, including Harry Anderson's Sideshow in 1987.
 In 1990, he starred in the television adaptation of Stephen King's It as the adult Richie Tozier.
 From 1993 to 1997, he starred in the television sitcom Dave's World, based loosely on the life and columns of humorist Dave Barry.